Skip to content

 });

-When Chrome adds more accepted languages, pass them explicitly via supportedLanguages: ["en", "es", "ja", "pt"] and the hints fire through.
+When your target browser documents more accepted languages, pass them explicitly via supportedLanguages: ["en", "es", "ja", "pt"] and the hints fire through.

 The vanilla summarize() throws SummarizerUnavailableError when the API is missing.
 Callers branch explicitly: